 Within weeks of resigning, I was in a major accident where I was stopped by road flaggers in a construction zone, and a delivery van rear-ended me at 60 kms an hour, tossing my truck into the air and forward into the car in front.
 My guess is the driver was texting because he didn't even apply the brakes before impact.
 My truck was a write-off, and I felt like I was too.
 Both shoulders had varying degrees of separation, my back felt like it was on fire, I couldn't turn my head to the right because of seized muscles, and even with massage and physio, I was in a great deal of pain for weeks.

 My high-school friend Megan came over with essential oils to try for pain.
 I was doubtful that tiny bottles of liquid could be as fabulous as she thought they were.
-(I laugh now, but I was super skeptical for a long time!)
+(I laugh now, because I was super skeptical for a long time!)
 I tried a couple of oils a couple of times, and then they went onto a shelf as cute little decorations.
 I had expected them to work like a tylenol - take one dose to take the pain away right now, but it's not that simple.
 Oh, and by the way, Tylenol lowers your body's Glutathione level.
 Glutathione is important for natural immune defense.